 Recommendation letters must be approached with caution.
 Whether they are too negative or overly flattering, they can hurt your chances of success.
 Balance is required.
 After helping you to identify the best recommenders, we help you and your recommender create recommendation letters that strengthen your candidacy with complimentary yet realistic appraisals.

-The biggest mistake that many candidates make is not applying to the right schools.
+The biggest mistake many candidates make is not applying to the right schools.
 In some cases, they leave no margin for error by applying only to the most competitive schools.
 In other cases, they under-evaluate their potential and only apply to “safety schools.”
-The other factor that hurts candidates is choosing schools that don’t properly match their career, past and future.
+The other factor that hurts candidates is choosing schools that don’t properly match their career, past or future.

 At Roah Consulting, our approach is to carefully analyze our clients’ scores, grades, professional backgrounds, and future goals to determine what schools are the best fits for them and most likely to accept them.